 - a.
-Suggestion of Costume encouraged or appropriate dress - a.
+A suggestion of costume is encouraged or appropriate dress - b.
 TWO copies of your final scored script/piece with any changes made.
-One for the student, one for the instructor. - b.
-Display of thorough preparation and rehearsal.
-Workshop discussion and other suggestion from the instructor and class should be fully worked into the piece.
-Although memorization in not required, it is strongly encouraged that the student be highly familiar and comfortable with the material.
+One for the student, one you have emailed to the instructor before class. - c.
+A display of thorough preparation and rehearsal.
+Workshop discussions and other suggestions from both the instructor and the class should be fully worked into the piece. - Although memorization is not required, it is strongly encouraged that the student be highly familiar and comfortable with the material.